Sign up for our daily newsletter

 Shotgun Start

-Well, all groups begin their round simultaneously, but on different holes.
+It’s very simple: all groups start their round on a different hole.
 Each hole on a course will be the starting hole for at least one group.

 While a shotgun is no longer used, a central siren, loudspeaker or horn is far more common, so that all golfers hear the signal to start.